forlond/phpunit-testing-tools/docs/symfony_validator.md

 The `TestConstraintViolationList` class allows to define expectations against the `ConstraintViolationListInterface` returned by the validator.

-Use the `expect` method to start a expectation definition.
+Use the `expect` method to start an expectation definition.

 ```php
 public function expect(Constraint|string $message): self